jaewan99/ObsidianComputerScience/CSAPP/Chapter 3/유튜브/Lecture 9.md

 	- So what will happens is the program counter will happily jump to this spot
 	- and start executing whatever it encounters which are the instructions that you've inserted
 	- And by that means then you can inject code into a machine potentially somewhere else in the internet
+	- Example, i just made sure that the length of my exploit code plus the padding is 24 bytes, then right after that comes the return address

 - [43:52](https://www.youtube.com/watch?v=V6bY22KZbRc#t=43:52.42)
 - Avoid overflow vulnerabilities
+-